5 Great Things That Happen When You Put Your Business Workflow in the Cloud

-Not only does staff have more time for core responsibilities, they can now take on strategic projects that have long been sitting on the back burner.
+Not only does the staff have more time for core responsibilities, but they can also now take on strategic projects that have long been sitting on the back burner.
 When a marketing team automates the internal collateral ordering process, a marketing manager who has been dealing with several collateral requests from the sales team each day can finally tackle organizing the collateral library and addressing any content gaps.
 Projects like these improve the quality of services and work.

 For instance, how often does your company send emails like these?

 - "Hey, can you review this document?"

 - "What do I need to submit a project request?"

 - "What's the status of the new hire?"

 - "I need access to the network drive right away!"

 Plus, every one of the emails listed above spawns a minimum of 3-4 subsequent emails:

 - "What's this document for exactly?"